Ndhlovu1/tech-news/README.md

-# A web application built to share innovate African Tech News
+# A web application built to share Innovate, Inspiring News

 ## Key Features To Implement:
 Create the specific models and setting up the admin site for the blog